 Recently, we have demonstrated that human versions of the three TFs, GATA2, FOS and GFI1B reprogram human dermal fibroblasts (HDFs) into HPs with short-term engraftment capacity14.
-In the initial phase of reprogramming, GATA2 engages open chromatin and recruits GFI1B and FOS to repress fibroblast genes and activate endothelial and/or hematopoietic genes.
-Induced cells highly expressed CD49f and ACE, and contained a small percentage of cells expressing the HSPC marker CD34.
-The CD9 gene, which is expressed in HSCs15 and important for HSC homing16, was shown to be a direct target of GATA2 and among the most upregulated genes in reprogrammed cells14.
+In the initial phases of reprogramming, GATA2 engages open chromatin and recruits GFI1B and FOS to repress fibroblast genes and activate endothelial and hematopoietic genes.
+Induced cells highly expressed CD49f and ACE and contained a small percentage of cells expressing the HSPC marker CD34.
+The CD9 gene, which is expressed in HSCs15 and is important for HSC homing16, was shown to be a direct target of GATA2 and among the most upregulated genes in reprogrammed cells14.
 CD9 may therefore constitute an additional marker for HPs of human definitive hematopoiesis.

-In this protocol, we describe the generation of HSPC-like cells from human fibroblast through enforced expression of GATA2, GFI1B and FOS, as well as an adapted method for Chromatin Immunoprecipitation (ChIP)-sequencing (seq) analysis at the onset of reprogramming.
+In this protocol, we describe the generation of HSPC-like cells from human fibroblasts through enforced expression of GATA2, GFI1B and FOS, as well as an adapted method for Chromatin Immunoprecipitation (ChIP)-sequencing (seq) analysis at the onset of reprogramming.
 TFs were encoded in a doxycycline (DOX)-inducible lentiviral vector (pFUW-tetO), that contains a Tetracycline Response Element (TRE) and a minimal CMV promoter, and were transduced together with a constitutive vector containing the reverse tetracycline transactivator protein (pFUW-M2rtTA).
 When DOX (analog of tetracycline) is added after transduction, it binds to the rtTA protein which interacts with the TRE allowing TF transcription (Tet-On system).
 The procedure requires 25 days to complete.
 For ChIP-seq experiments, HDFs were transduced with flagged versions of GATA2 (pFUW-tetO-3xFLAG-GATA2) and GFI1B (pLV-tetO-HA-GFI1B), plus pFUW-tetO-FOS and TF binding sites were analyzed two days after DOX supplementation.

 Ultimately, hemogenic reprogramming of human fibroblasts provides an in vitro tractable system to study the mechanisms underlying human developmental hematopoiesis and a potential source of patient-specific HSPCs for future clinical application.